erickbennett/til/README.md

 # { Today I Learned }

+## 4/11/2022 Android APK Install

+- to install to a device:
+  `$adb install -r ~/sourcefolder/theapp.apk`

+- to intall to an emulator -> drag and drop

 ## 3/29/2022 iOS Simulator "shutdown" error

 if you attempt `$npm run ios` and receive the device shutdown error, try these steps: